jazzfan2/palindromes/README.md

 	-S            Sorted instead of random generation of palindromes

 Options can be combined but only one (1) language can be set at the time.
-The WORD arguments are optional and used to filter the results.
+The WORD arguments are optional, and are used to filter the results.

 As an example, the following command: